aglantzrbc/data-scraping-challenge/README.md

 **FILE:** part_2_mars_weather.ipynb

 Similarly to the first task, this task started with The *Mars Temperature Data* website visited with the assistance of the Splinter library in Python and the site's code was examined using Google Chrome DevTools in preparation for data scaping.
 As before, the purpose of the examination was to discover HTML coding elements, such as a particular tag type, or a class or id, that could be use to isolate elements of interest for data scraping.
-Data scraping itself commenced using the BeautifulSoup library to extract the relevant column headers and the data associated with them by using a unique class value.
+Data scraping itself commenced using the Beautiful Soup library to extract the relevant column headers and the data associated with them by using a unique class value.
 These elements, shorn of their markup, were tabulated into a DataFrame.

 Definitions of the column headers are in **Figure 2** and a sampling of the DataFrame is in **Table 1**.